kinguinltdhk/Kinguin-eCommerce-API/apidocs/ErrorsCodes.md

 OrderNotPaid | Problem with payment with balance.
 OrderPartiallyDispatched | Not of all products has been dispatched yet.
 Please try send request again.
 Preorder | Problem with buying preorder.
 See `detail` for more info.
+ProcessingPreorder | Order will be dispatched after product release date.
 ProductUnavailable | Product has been sold or is not active.
 Maybe try to update product and send request again.
 OrderNotFound | Order not found - invalid `orderId` value DispatchNotFound | Dispatch not found - invalid `dispatchId` value